 While red is sensual, pink has a gentler feel and its effect is more soothing.
 Although it is often viewed exclusively as a colour for girls, the great 20th-century colourist John Fowler used pinks like Setting Plaster or Pink Ground extensively, creating spaces that were soft but still full of impact.

 Yellow enhances large spaces beautifully and also creates glorious rooms that are full of energy, whether with muted sophisticated tones, such as Hay, or the more vibrant, clean yellows.
 Rich yellows like these can be perceived as sunshine, particularly in hallways, so they are always welcoming and often have the added bonus of making areas appear larger.
-Since these yellows are so stimulating, bringing rooms to life, it means they are less appropriate for the bedroom, where a soothing tone is more suitable.

-Strong yellows are often best combined with a significant proportion of white to stop them being overwhelming.
+Top tip: Strong yellows are often best combined with a significant proportion of white to stop them being overwhelming.

-Green, so often associated with health and good luck, is lush and uplifting.
-It represents the colour of nature.
 If you have a taste for the comfortable style of the English country house, tranquil and muted greens create rooms that are flexible and restful, as well as being the perfect backdrop to shabby-chic furniture and well-loved fabrics.
 They are best used with a traditional white, such as Off-White, to soften the contrast between walls and woodwork.

 The price of blue pigment once exceeded that of gold, but now the colour is more widely used in decoration than any other.
 It reflects the soothing tones of both the sea and the sky, creating rooms with a timeless appeal.
 Aqua blues, with their underlying green, produce pretty spaces that could never be seen as cold, making them perfect colours for bedrooms and bathrooms.
-When combined with clean white, they create the freshest of rooms, reminiscent of the colours of Wedgwood china.

 The most relaxed and easy-to-use blues are those that lean towards grey.
 These shades work together seamlessly in any combination.
 The darker, more sophisticated blues, which create a really dramatic, glamorous feel, have increased in popularity as an alternative to charcoal grey.